-First Gentleman and Lady Chassez.-The two partners forming the first couple are standing on the sides, from which position they chassez and turn to their places.
+Three Hands Around.-The two partners forming the first couple are standing on the sides; the three, presenting right hands, turn and retire to places.

 Head Couples Cross Over.-The head couples cross over with three Mazourka steps, and turn into opposite places and remain standing there.